20-Octaves/sparse-stream/doc/sparse-stream.md

 The `audio_frame_index_hi_bytes` field is the high-order 32 bits of the 48-bit frame counter.
 This terminal is emitted whenever the lowest 16 bits of the frame counter are 0.
-E.g. at the start of work on a frame:
+E.g. for a generator of an Octv stream, at the start of work on each frame:
 ```
 ++frame_counter;
 if (!(frame_counter & ((1 << 16) - 1))) {